orhancekic/orhancekic/README.md

 ### Hello there
-If you reach here with a direct link given to you, I changed my Github username to @returnednull.
+If you reach here with a direct link given to you, I changed my Github username to [@returnednull](https://github.com/returnednull).
 If not, nothing to do here.
-You can check my profile @returnednull
+You can check my profile [@returnednull](https://github.com/returnednull).

 <!--